Effectful Mealy Machines

 \subsection{Effectful bisimulation implies effectful trace equivalence}

-Every \effectfulMealyMachine{} induces an \effectfulStream{} that represents its execution: its \tracE{}, which starts with the initial state and continues running the transition morphism.
-At each time step, the current state is passed through the memory to the following time step.
+Any \kl{effectful machine} induces an \kl{effectful stream} that represents its execution: its \kl[effectful trace]{trace}.
+The \kl[effectful trace]{trace} of a \kl{machine} is a stream that starts with its initial state, and then continues applying the transition morphism once at each step.
+Also at each time step, the current state is passed through the memory to the following time step.